Tythos/06-of-52--accessible-kubernetes-with-terraform-and-digitalocean/README.md

 }
 ```

 Since we create a new module, and added a new provider, you'll need to run `terraform init` again.
-Once that's done, run `terraform apply` and you should see your Kubernetes namespace appear in no time!
+Once that's done, run `terraform apply` and you should see your Kubernetes namespace appear in no time when you run the appropiate `kubectl` query!

 ```sh
 > kubectl get ns